 Recently I’ve been working with the band Pink Floyd on their audio series, The Lost Art of Conversation.

-I particularly like making documentaries.
-Recently I’ve been helping tell the story of music and technology – with Nick Mason from Pink Floyd.
+I particularly like making documentaries and for much of 2019 I was exploring the history of music and technology for the BBC.
 Love the electric guitar?
 Fascinated by the Hammond Organ?
 If so click on the links to hear examples of my work.

 I’m often sent on assignments to meet such fascinating figures as Jagari Chanda, Zambia’s first ever rock star and leading light of Zamrock!
 And incredible people such as these Syrians, or this courageous Irish woman.